Classic Motorcycle Build

 Footwear

-Just like your hands, your feet and ankles are fragile, so boots are recommended to keep them from harm if you crash.
-The best protection for your feet is over-the-ankle footwear, even in the summer.
+Just like your head and hands, your feet and ankles are also fragile, particularly on older riders.
+The best protection for feet is over-the-ankle footwear, even in the summer.

 Oil-resistant, rubber-based composite soles help grip the pavement.
 They also help keep your feet on the pegs.
-Strong, moderately flexible boots with stiff soles provide protection in the event of an altercation.
+Strong, moderately flexible boots with stiff soles will provide ample protection in the event of an altercation.

+For senior riders, riding gear should be much more than a fashion statement.
 When I ride with proper motorcycle gear, I feel safe.
 And when I feel safe, I enjoy the ride better.
-What you're wearing while riding separates real riders from the posers.

 Related Articles: